-Charles “Chuck” Huggins, who Warren Buffett called one of his best hires after naming him to run Berkshire Hathaway Inc. (A)’s See’s Candies in 1972, has died.
+Charles “Chuck” Huggins, who Warren Buffett called one of his best hires after naming him to run Berkshire Hathaway Inc. (A:US)’s See’s Candies in 1972, has died.
 He was 87.

 Huggins died on Aug.
 19 at his home in Larkspur, California, after a stroke, his wife Donna Huggins said yesterday in a telephone interview.